-The BEAST dating analysis revealed consistent results for the four main nodes, i.e. the root, Carabus, Arcifera and Carabus (Platycarabus) nodes, according to the three models tested Yule, Birth-Death model, and Constant population size coalescent (Figures 3 and 4).
+The BEAST dating analysis revealed consistent results for the four main nodes, i.e. the root, Carabus, Arcifera and C. (Platycarabus) nodes, according to the three models tested, Yule, Birth-Death model, and Constant population size coalescent (Figures 3 and 4).
 The coalescent model including eight Bayesian log-normal relaxed clocks received the best marginal likelihood as calculated using stepping-stone sampling in BEAST and was therefore selected hereafter.
-This inference suggests an origin of Arcifera at 26.07 Ma (95% HPD: 22.77 - 29.67 Ma) and 14.56 Ma (95% HPD: 12.52 - 16.76 Ma) for the Carabus (Platycarabus) subgenus.
+This inference suggests an origin of Arcifera at 26.07 Ma (95% HPD: 22.77 - 29.67 Ma) and 14.56 Ma (95% HPD: 12.52 - 16.76 Ma) for the C. (Platycarabus) subgenus.

 Species delimitation and putative hybridization

 The different approaches to species delimitation produced contrasting results.
 The analysis performed with BPP is the most consistent with morphology and the current classification.
-The two species Carabus variolosus and C. nodulosus are well separated even though C. nodulosus is not monophyletic in our phylogeny.
+The two species C. variolosus and C. nodulosus are well separated even though C. nodulosus is not monophyletic in our phylogeny.
 TR2 approach proposes an oversplit of the three C. nodulosus samples.
 Conversely, the STRUCTURE approach groups the two species in a single cluster (Supplementary Figure 6).
-Carabus marietti, the only representative of Carabus (Heterocarabus) is delineated as a species in all three approaches.
-Within Carabus (Chaetocarabus), the two species C. arcadicus and C. intricatus are delineated by BPP but are merged by TR2 and STRUCTURE, potentially for the same reasons as in Carabus (Hygrocarabus).
+STRUCTURE analyses reveal that the most probable number of clusters is found for K=5 (deltaK = 1539.43) (Supplementary Figure 6).
+However, some clear splits emerge at higher K values.
+This is the case for C. (Heterocarabus) marietti, represented by a single sample which is identified as a separate cluster at K=7 or the split between C. (Chaetocarabus) arcadicus - C. (Chaetocarabus) intricatus and C. (Platycarabus) cychroides which emerges at K values greater than 5.
+The divisions we propose (Figure 3) is therefore a combination of the logical splits identified by STRUCTURE for the different values of K. C. marietti, the only representative of C. (Heterocarabus) is delineated as a species in all three approaches.
+Within C. (Chaetocarabus), the two species C. arcadicus and C. intricatus are delineated by BPP but are merged by TR2 and STRUCTURE, potentially for the same reasons as in C. (Hygrocarabus).
 It should be noted that the two subspecies of C. intricatus, i.e. C. intricatus lefebvrei and C. intricatus intricatus, are never delineated as distinct species.
 The species C. cychroides was well discriminated in two of the three approaches, with only TR2 proposing an additional split of the most basal sample.
 The two subspecies of C. depressus, C. depressus depressus and C. depressus lucens are not grouped together in the BPP approach and are identified as two distinct species.
 The results of the three methods are fully consistent with the morphology for C. creutzeri and C. fabricii.
-For C. irregularis, the situation is similar for two of the three methods, i.e. BPP and Structure.
-Among the 85 trios analysed, high D-statistics values, > 0.25, with significant p-values were observed for three trios.
+For C. irregularis, the situation is similar for two of the three methods, BPP and Structure.
+Among the 85 trios analyzed, high D-statistics values, > 0.25, with significant p-values were observed for three trios.
 For two of these, C. cychroides was observed in P1 and C. arcadicus in P3.
 Despite this, no f-branch signal significantly different from zero could be identified (Supplementary Figure 7).
 These results suggest an absence of past introgression between the different species and subspecies.

 Discussion